AbiosGaming/go-sdk-v2/README.md

 Abios SDK
 =========

-Abios SDK is meant to provide a thin wrapper around http requests and and unmarshal the resulting JSON into an appropriate struct.
+Abios SDK is meant to provide a thin wrapper around http requests and unmarshal the resulting JSON into an appropriate struct.
 You can think of the SDK as a collection of structs (each of which corresponds to an Abios endpoint) combined with methods that unmarshals and type checks.